Meromorphic Solution of the Degenerate Third Painlev\'e Equation Vanishing at the Origin: Asymptotics as

-\section{Asymptotics as $\tau\to+\infty$}
+\section{Asymptotics as $\boldsymbol{\tau\to+\infty}$}

-Here we apply the results obtained in the previous section and \cite{KV2004} to get asymptotics of $u(\tau)$ for the large values of $\tau$.
-In this section we assume the following restrictions on the coefficients of Equation~\eqref{eq:dp3}
+Here we apply the results obtained in the previous section and \cite{KV2004} to get asymptotics of $u(\tau)$ for the large values of~$\tau$.
+In this section we assume the following restrictions on the coefficients of equation~\eqref{eq:dp3}

-First of all we have to check the conditions on the monodromy data for applicability of Theoreom 3.1 of \cite{KV2004}.
-There are two such conditions:
+First of all we have to check the conditions on the monodromy data for applicability of Theorem~3.1 of~\cite{KV2004}.
+There are two such conditions

-Inequality~\eqref{ineq:cond1theorem31} is an obvious consequence of the second line of equations of System~\eqref{sys:monodromy-data-u-varphi-unique}.
+Inequality~\eqref{ineq:cond1theorem31} is an obvious consequence of the second line of equations of system~\eqref{sys:monodromy-data-u-varphi-unique}.
 The second condition should be examined more carefully.
-Substituting the last equation of System~\eqref{sys:monodromy-data-u-varphi-unique} into Condition~\eqref{ineq:cond2theorem31} we find,
+Substituting the last equation of system~\eqref{sys:monodromy-data-u-varphi-unique} into condition~\eqref{ineq:cond2theorem31} we find

-\begin{remark} The leading term of asymptotics $u(\tau)$ obtained in \cite{KV2004} contains the $\cosh$-function which is by definition can be written as the half-sum of two exponents.
+\begin{Remark} The leading term of asymptotics $u(\tau)$ obtained in \cite{KV2004} contains the $\cosh$-function which by definition can be written as the half-sum of two exponents.
 Restriction~\eqref{ineq:cond2theorem31} obtained in \cite{KV2004} guarantee that both exponents are greater than the correction term.
-In Appendix $B$ of our subsequent Paper~\cite{KV2010} we have corrected the phase-shift in the $cosh$-function obtained in \cite{KV2004} and also pointed out that in case we require that only the largest exponent of the $cosh$-function is greater than the correction term, then Restriction~\eqref{ineq:cond2theorem31} is weaker, namely, $1/6$ in the r.h.s. should be changed by $1/2$.
-For a better numerical correspondence of the leading term of asymptotics with the exact solution outside Restriction~\eqref{ineq:cond2a} one should use the result obtained in \cite{KV2010}.
-From the point of view of the complete asymptotic expansions, which are not yet considered, it means rearrangement of the corresponding series. \end{remark} \begin{remark} The function $\ln$ is multivalued: the sense of Equation~\eqref{ineq:cond2a} is that there should exists the branch of $\ln$-function such that the restriction holds.
+In Appendix $B$ of our subsequent paper~\cite{KV2010} we have corrected the phase-shift in the $\cosh$-function obtained in~\cite{KV2004} and also pointed out that in case we require that only the largest exponent of the $\cosh$-function is greater than the correction term, then restriction~\eqref{ineq:cond2theorem31} is weaker, namely, $1/6$ in the r.h.s.\ should be changed by $1/2$.
+For a better numerical correspondence of the leading term of asymptotics with the exact solution outside restriction~\eqref{ineq:cond2a} one should use the result obtained in \cite{KV2010}.
+From the point of view of the complete asymptotic expansions, which are not yet considered, it means rearrangement of the corresponding series. \end{Remark}

+\begin{Remark} The function $\ln$ is multivalued: the sense of equation~\eqref{ineq:cond2a} is that there should exists the branch of $\ln$-function such that the restriction holds.
 If such branch of $\ln(\cdot)$ exists, then it is fixed uniquely and it is the branch which should be used in the corresponding asymptotic formula.
-This remark applies also for the weaker condition discussed in Remark~\ref{rem:weaker-condition}. \end{remark}
+This remark applies also to the weaker condition discussed in Remark~\ref{rem:weaker-condition}. \end{Remark}